signalvine/scala-style-guide/README.md

 ### <a name='pattern-matching'>Pattern Matching</a>

-- For functions whose entire body is a pattern match expression, put the match on the same line as the function declaration if possible to reduce one level of indentation.
+#### :warning: For functions whose entire body is a pattern match expression

+Put the match on the same line as the function declaration if possible to reduce one level of indentation.

   ```scala
   def test(msg: Message): Unit = msg match {
     case ...
   }
   ```

-- When calling a function with a closure (or partial function), if there is only one case, put the case on the same line as the function invocation.
+#### :warning: When calling a function with a closure (or partial function), if there is only one case, put the case on the same line as the function invocation.
   ```scala
   list.zipWithIndex.map { case (elem, i) =>
     // ...